Locally-focused Work: Morgan County

 KaBOOM!
 Playground Builds

-On Saturday, Sept.
-29, more than 150 volunteers from the Morgan County community, Kids At Their Best and the Colorado Health Foundation came together to build a brand-new, kid-designed playground in a matter of hours.
+On Sept.
+29, 2018, more than 150 volunteers from the Morgan County community, Kids At Their Best and The Colorado Health Foundation came together to build a brand-new, kid-designed playground in a matter of hours.
 Check out photos from the event on Facebook.